Exam Guidance for Students and Parents/Carers

-On your Time Table some exams may be scheduled to take place at the same time.
-Don’t worry clashes will be resolved by the Exams Officer.
-Just make sure you check your individual time table when you receive it.
-Usually you will sit clash papers one after the other, sometimes with a supervised break in between, depending on the length of the exams.
+On your statement of entry/initial timetable, some exams may be scheduled to take place at the same time.
+Don’t worry as clashes will be resolved by the Exams Officer.
+Usually you will sit clash papers one after the other, sometimes with a small supervised break in between, or the exams officer may move one of the exams to a different time and you will need to be in exam isolation until you have completed your exams.

 On Exam Day

 - Make sure you are outside your exam room at least 10 minutes before the scheduled start time on your timetable.

 - Check the seating plan outside the room or on the Hollinshead Hall corridor windows to make sure there are no last-minute changes.